Fact-checked by the Smart Insurance 101 editorial team

 Step 4: How Do I Update My Beneficiary on a Term Life Policy After Divorce?

-Updating your beneficiary after a divorce requires submitting a beneficiary change form directly to your life insurance company — it is a simple process that typically takes fewer than 10 business days to process.
-This is the single most important action in any term life insurance divorce checklist.
+Updating your beneficiary after a divorce requires submitting a beneficiary change form directly to your life insurance company, a process that typically takes fewer than 10 business days to complete.
+This is the single most important action in any post-divorce insurance checklist.

 How to Do This